-Schema.org's product class has many useful properties including schema:hasEnergyConsumptionDetails and schema:itemCondition that takes one of 4 values from the relevant code list DamagedCondition, NewCondition, <a href="Refurble Refurble R
+Schema.org's product class has many useful properties including schema:hasEnergyConsumptionDetails and schema:itemCondition that takes one of 4 values from the relevant code list DamagedCondition, NewCondition, RefurbishedCondition and UsedCondition.

-UsedCondition.
 There is explicit provision for GS1 identifiers to be used, including GS1 Digital Link URIs, but any identification system can be used with schema:identifier.